 5 - 6

-The Salvation Army in Orange County also operates two transitional housing programs to empower homeless families and individuals to become self-sufficient in attaining permanent housing solutions.
+The Salvation Army in Orange County also operates two transitional housing programs to empower homeless families to become self-sufficient in attaining permanent housing solutions.
 The programs include subsidized rental units, case manager support and counseling, budgeting and goal setting training, childcare and afterschool support, educational opportunities, and assistance with finding affordable housing.